Load Balancing with Job-Size Testing: Performance Improvement or Degradation?

-A further generalization, which may also serve as a workaround for the previous technical difficulty, considers a multiclass setting where jobs come from different sources.
+A further generalization considers a multiclass setting where jobs come from different sources.
 One may interpret jobs from a given class as jobs issued by the same user or application.
 Job size distributions are different across classes, though job sizes from a given source take at most two values (short or long).
 In this respect, one could argue that the size of a \emph{random} job is general enough, provided that the number of classes is large enough.
 Here, one may also consider class-dependent testing times rather than one for all classes.
 We believe that many of the insights found in this paper hold even within such generalization, though a deeper investigation is left as future work.